-Martha Crone begins her 26th and last year as Garden Curator as the Garden entered its 52nd year.
+Martha Crone began her 26th and last year as Garden Curator as the Garden entered its 52nd year.

 The Friends held their annual meeting in January at the offices of the Burma Vita Company at 2318 Chestnut Ave.
 West, in Minneapolis.